dagerikhl/primors/README.md

 yarn build-storybook
 ```

-### Publishing
+### Publishing npm package

-To build and deploy a new version of the package, run:
+To build and publish a new version of the package, run:

 ```sh
 yarn version